LeXarDev/Server-Monitoring/README.md

 - Password hashing
 - JWT authentication

-## 🤝 Contributing
-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.